NVIDIA/grcuda/NOTES.md

  * This loads the function using NFI, and returns a callable object
  * They can also return scalar values (see [API Design, point 6](#api-design))

-Other stuff?
-E.g. `map` and `shred`, currently not documented
+Invocation to computational elements are wrapped in classes that extend a generic `GrCUDAComputationalElement`.

-Invocation to computational elements are wrapped in classes that extend a generic `GrCUDAComputationalElement`, which is used to build the vertices of the DAG and exposes interfaces to compute data dependencies with other `GrCUDAComputationalElements` and to schedule the computation
+`GrCUDAComputationalElement` is used to build the vertices of the DAG and exposes interfaces to compute data dependencies with other `GrCUDAComputationalElements` and to schedule the computation

 ## Other notes on GrCUDA architecture